 Trevor C.W.
-Farrow, AB (politics) (Princeton), BA/MA (jurisprudence) (Oxford), LLB (Dalhousie), LLM (Harvard), PhD (politics) (Alberta), is a Professor and former Associate Dean (serving as Associate Dean from 2014-2016 and Associate Dean (Academic) from 2018-2019).
+Farrow, AB (Princeton, politics), BA/MA (Oxford, jurisprudence), LLB (Dalhousie), LLM (Harvard), PhD (Alberta, politics), is a Professor and former Associate Dean at Osgoode Hall Law School.
 He is the Chair of the Canadian Forum on Civil Justice and was the founding Academic Director of the Winkler Institute for Dispute Resolution.
 Professor Farrow’s teaching and research focus on the administration of civil justice, including access to justice, legal process, legal and judicial ethics, advocacy and globalization.
-He was formerly a litigation lawyer at the Torys law firm in Toronto.
-Professor Farrow has received teaching awards from Harvard University and Osgoode Hall Law School.
+His scholarship is published widely in Canada and around the world.
+He has led and collaborated on numerous major research projects, including a $1 million SSHRC CURA grant – the “Costs of Justice” – for which he was the Principal Investigator.
+Professor Farrow was formerly a litigation lawyer at the Torys law firm in Toronto and has received teaching awards from Harvard University and Osgoode Hall Law School.

 Research interests: access to justice; legal process and dispute resolution; professional and judicial ethics; advocacy; legal education; political theory and globalization.

 Graduate Research Supervision (LLM, PhD): Professor Farrow is interested in supervising students in research related to legal process, access to justice, and legal ethics.